-With the growing number of farmers in need of support, FCN launched its dedicated telephone Helpline in 2002 – the same year it registered as a Charity and Limited Company, and set up its centralised office in West Haddon, Northamptonshire.
+With the growing number of farmers in need of support, FCN launched its dedicated telephone Helpline in 1998.
+In 2002 it registered as a Charity and Limited Company, and set up its centralised office in West Haddon, Northamptonshire.
 In 2003, FCN was honoured that HRH The Prince of Wales became its Patron, helping hugely to bolster its reputation and standing within the industry.

 In recent years, bovine TB is having a huge impact on the farming community – though far less obviously to the general public than was the case with FMD.

 “But even in its early days, FCN did not wish to be perceived as only approachable during a crisis,” John says.
 “FCN is here to help everyone within the farming community who is in need and would benefit from a listening ear and someone to walk with them.”

 FCN changed its name in 2013 to The Farming Community Network, aligned with its focus on providing longer-term support for farmers through issues great and small, including Farm Succession.